 For assistance changing your hearing aid batteries

 We know that getting to a clinic might be difficult right now.
-If you are having difficulty changing your hearing aid batteries, and you there’s no one who can currently assist you, please call the Audika Hearing Care Help Line on 0800 001 726 or visit the Audika website to Live Chat with an Audika Agent, Monday to Friday 9 AM to 5 PM NZST for further assistance.
+If you are having difficulty changing your hearing aid batteries, and you there’s no one who can currently assist you, please call us on 0800 569 152 or Live Chat with an Audika Customer Service Representative, available weekdays from 9am - 5pm (AEDST).